uzeyirce/nym-node-gateway-mode/README.md

     }
 }
 ```
-To save it, press CTRL + X, then Y, and hit ENTER.
+To save the file, press CTRL + X, then Y, and hit ENTER.
 ```bash
 ln -s /etc/nginx/sites-available/YOURHOSTNAME /etc/nginx/sites-enabled
 ```
 ```bash
 nginx -t
 ```
-The result of this command should show 'successful' or 'ok'.
+The result of this command should display 'successful' or 'ok'.
 ```bash
 systemctl restart nginx
 ```